maierav/sensation/mathematics.md

 :label: fig:flammarion
 :width: 70%

 The Flammarion engraving provides a metaphor for mathematization in science: Empirical observation corresponds to the contingent, perspectival that we are all familiar with.
+Mathematical structure corresponds to what lies beyond: invariant, non-perspectival.
+Mathematics strips away observer-specific phenomena and produces observer-invariant _relations_.
+Math provides statements that are unaffected by who observes, where, or when.
+In this sense, mathematics is not one science among others — it is the means by which science escapes subjectivity and achieves explanatory unification.

-Mathematical structure corresponds to what lies beyond: invariant, abstract, non-perspectival.
-Using mathematics, science crosses the empirical horizon to access structure that is not itself observable, such as Hilbert spaces, manifolds, groups, probability measures, causal graphs.
-While debated, a scientist seems unlikely to merely _invent_ this underlying structure, but seemingly _discovers_ it when describing an underlying abstract order that is not readily apparent to ordinary observation (unknown artist, 1888).[^2]
+Using mathematics, science seemingly crosses the empirical horizon to access structure that is not itself observable, such as Hilbert spaces, manifolds, groups, probability measures, causal graphs.
+While debated, scientist seem unlikely to merely _invent_ this underlying structure, but seemingly _discover_ it when describing an underlying abstract order that is not readily apparent in ordinary observation (unknown artist, 1888).[^2]
 :::

 [^2]: [public domain source](https://commons.wikimedia.org/wiki/File:Colourflamarion33.jpg)